 Opt for Onions

 For the biggest heart-health benefits, eat onions raw, as they retain their greatest medicinal punch before they are cooked.
-So slice them up and top off your salads, tuck them into your sandwiches, or just eat them along with other favorite foods.
+So slice them up and top off your salads, or just eat them along with other favorite foods.
 I think raw onions are delicious with sardines.

 To work even more onions into your diet, look for new recipes that contain onions.
 In particular, many Italian, Spanish, French, and Greek dishes use onions liberally.
-And for super heart-healthy dishes, I always recommend combining onions with other ingredients that can help lower blood pressure, such as garlic and olive oil, as in the following tomato sauce recipe.
-(Get more heart-healthy recipes.)
+And for super heart-healthy dishes, I always recommend combining onions with other ingredients that can help lower blood pressure, such as garlic and olive oil.

 WATCH: Dr. Sinatra's Top 12 Healing Foods